AndieWill510/tinydoor/Options/095-personal-branding-is-another-masking-demand.md

 ## Doorway

-The advice arrives with a smile.
+The advice arrives with a smile: build your personal brand...

-Build your personal brand.

-Put yourself out there.
+> Put yourself out there

-Share your story.
+> Share your story

-Be consistent.
+> Be consistent

-Post on LinkedIn.
+> Post on LinkedIn

-Make the newsletter.
+> Make the newsletter

-Record the podcast.
+> Record the podcast

-Show your process.
+> Show your process

-Let people see your authentic self.
+> Let people see your authentic self

-But make it engaging.
+> But make it engaging

-But keep it professional.
+> But keep it professional

-But stay on message.
+> But stay on message

-But do it every week.
+> But do it every week

 For some bodies, that is not freedom.